 Me?
 I attempted at one this evening and realised two things before giving up: 1) I have too many other projects going at the moment to get wrapped up in a new one and 2) I don’t know if my friends would wear one if I gave them one anyhow.
 (But after my afghans are done, I think I might make some bracelets for my friends anyhow.
 I bet they’d smile if I gave them one, even if it never got worn.)

 [The top photo is my foster daughter working on her third bracelet.
-The bottom photo is what I did before giving up for the night in favour of blogging and crocheting.]
+The in-story photo is what I did before giving up for the night in favour of blogging and crocheting.]

 * In all fairness, it was a very nice, very kind gift from a community programme that gives gifts to foster children.
 It’s just that I grew up making bracelets by hand and sort of thought that a kit that does the weaving for you is cheating.
 But maybe hand-knotting bracelets is one of those traditions that doesn’t get passed from one generation to the next?